Pauses in Shades

 Pauses in Shades begins with "Dew (Tal)," a piece that expresses a profound stillness in the first half, becoming more vibrant and lively in the second half before fading out at the end.
 "Homage To Chopin" incorporates parts of Chopin's Prelude Op.
 28 #4, although it isn't really obvious until about mid-way through the piece - fascinating!
 "On a Boat" goes much darker and more mysterious and includes Maya's voice as well as various effects - one of the more intense tracks.
 "The Naked Streets" seems to express deep sadness and desolation.
 At the beginning, there are voices talking, but they are faint and unintelligible.
 The cello and piano then create a dialogue with feelings of darkness and only a glimmer of hope.
 "Dance of the Blind" ups the intensity dramatically - even the quieter passages are dark and powerful.
 "Not Alone," a very poignant duet for piano and cello, creates a heartfelt dialogue between the two instruments/instrumentalists that is far more powerful than lyrics could express - an amazing piece of music!
 Although I find the whole album to be outstanding, "Sandbox" is my favorite track.
 Bluesy piano and a pizzicato (plucked) cello seamlessly take turns with the melody and rhythms, creating a bit of musical magic.
 "Shades" brings the album to a close with a piece that is much more ambient and free-form, yet hauntingly beautiful.

-Pauses in Shades will be released on September 27, 2024, and is available to pre-order now on Amazon and Apple Music/iTunes.
-More links will be added as they become available.
+Pauses in Shades is available to stream and download on Amazon and Apple Music/iTunes.
+It can also be streamed on Pandora, Spotify and other streaming platforms.
+It will be available on Amazon as a CD on October 4, 2024.
 I give Pauses in Shades an enthusiastic both thumbs up!

 September 13, 2024